Ali Brice: Career

 He has been to the fringe each year since 2014, most recently with I Tried to Be Funny, But You Weren't Looking.
-Directed by Jonny Freeman (BBC EastEnders' Reiss Colwell), the show received a slew of 4 star reviews hailing Brice as a 'comedic genius' and earned him a nomination for Best Show in the British Comedy Guide's Comedians' Choice Awards.
+Directed by Jonny Freeman (BBC EastEnders' Reiss Colwell), the show received a 4 star review hailing Brice as a 'comedic genius' and earned him a nomination for Best Show in the British Comedy Guide's Comedians' Choice Awards.
 The show transferred to the Soho Theatre in July 2023 for a two night sold out run.